GenericMappingTools/gmt/doc/rst/source/migrating.rst

 that may not work immediately in GMT 6.
 This reason is not that the syntax of the commands cannot be recognized ("GMT 6 shall be compatible with GMT 4 and GMT 5 syntax"), but because the old scripts do not call the GMT module via the only installed program called :doc:`gmt`.
+Because of problems with "namespace pollution" (there are many open source programs called surface and triangulate and it is not possible to place them all in /usr/local/bin, for instance) the Linux distributions usually will only build the gmt executable and we access all modules via this single program, using the syntax **gmt module** [*options*].

-There are several ways to address this problem:
+There are several ways to address the lack of using the gmt program:

 #.
 If you are building GMT from source (either from a checked-out GitHub repo or
    the source distributed via the tarballs, you can edit a parameter in the file